When considering purchasing a different kind of vehicle, one factor to consider is how difficult it is to drive.

 Pickup trucks are longer and heavier than the average vehicle.

 Again, fortunately, technology can help.
-Where parking is concerned, ">some new luxury trucks can literally park themselves!
-Some ">newer trucks have intelligent onboard systems that make backing up with a trailer effortless!
+Where parking is concerned, some new luxury trucks can literally park themselves, and some models have smart onboard systems that make backing up with a trailer effortless!

 Read more: 11 Tips For Backing Up A Travel Trailer Or 5th Wheel.